A Maryland suburb known for a slaveholding past confronts its racist present

 Five of the 42 Black people known to have been lynched in Maryland were killed in Anne Arundel County, according to the Maryland Lynching Memorial Project.
 The last known lynching in the county was in 1906.

-But it is the recent rash of incidents — 78 reported in Anne Arundel in 2018, according to the state police data, 22 in Pasadena’s Zip code — that worries many longtime residents.
+But it is the recent rash of incidents — 78 reported in Anne Arundel in 2018, according to state police data, 22 in Pasadena’s Zip code — that worries many longtime residents.

 Last year, according to Pittman, an effigy was hung from a tree on property owned by a Black former council member; a swastika was scrawled on a car in Annapolis; and the likeness of a lynching was spray-painted on a tennis court near where the county is expanding public access to a beach resort once restricted to Whites.